Ordered Patch Theory

 Proof.
 Under the FEP-inherited formulation, step 5 requires two independent channels crossing the Markov blanket: an inward channel (sensory states delivering X_{\partial_R A}) and an outward channel (active states delivering a_t to an external environment).
 The external environment then evolves under its own dynamics, producing the next sensory input.

 Under branch-selection semantics, only one channel is needed: the inward delivery surface.
-The “action” a_t does not cross the blanket outward; it is the codec’s selection of which branch of the Forward Fan becomes actual.
+The “action” a_t does not cross the blanket outward; it indexes which branch of the Forward Fan is realized.
 The physical consequences of that selection — what the FEP formulation calls “the environment’s response to a_t” — are the content of the selected branch, already present in \mathcal{F}_h(z_t) and delivered as X_{\partial_R A}(t+1).

 The circuit closes because: